Free Trial

 What is ALPS Sector Dividend Dogs ETF's current short interest?

 Short interest is the volume of ALPS Sector Dividend Dogs ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, traders have sold 6,200 shares of SDOG short.
+As of May 31st, investors have sold 13,800 shares of SDOG short.
+0.07% of ALPS Sector Dividend Dogs ETF's shares are currently sold short.
 Learn More on ALPS Sector Dividend Dogs ETF's current short interest.

 Is ALPS Sector Dividend Dogs ETF's short interest increasing or decreasing?